CIOSC/CAS-Digital-Trust/scheme/profiles/digid-pubsec-reg-programs.md

 The sub-scope of the conformity assessment is finalized as part of the assessment and certification engagement.This is detailed in the [Scheme Manual](./scheme/scheme-manual.md) currently under development.

 ## Intended Application of Scheme Sub-Scope

-* This scheme sub-scope is intended to be used in conjunction with, but not limited to, **accredited conformity assessment bodies and standards**.
-* This scheme sub-scopeis **technology-agnostic** and defined in a manner to allow for the **impartial assessment** of different platforms, services, architectures, and technologies.
-As such, this scheme does not recommend one technology solution over another.
-* This scheme sub-scope **does not confer authority** and is intended to work with **existing legal, policy and governance frameworks**.
-* This scheme sub-scope may be be applied in other contexts (international, domestic, etc.)
-* The scheme sub-scope has been designed so that **tailoring** is can be approriately for different contexts.

 ## Stakeholders and Users